mixedbredie/itn-for-pgrouting/readme.md

-		WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Slip Road' THEN 30 WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Traffic Island Link' THEN 30 WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Traffic Island Link At Junction' THEN 30 WHEN descriptiveterm = 'Minor Road' AND natureofroad = 'Dual Carriageway' THEN 50 WHEN descriptiveterm = 'Minor Road' AND natureofroad = 'Roundabout' THEN 30 WHEN descriptiveterm = 'Minor Road' AND natureofroad = 'Single Carriageway' THEN 50
+		WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Slip Road' THEN 30 WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Traffic Island Link' THEN 30 WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Traffic Island Link At Junction' THEN 30 WHEN descriptiveterm = 'Local Street' AND natureofroad = 'Enclosed Traffic Area Link' THEN 10 WHEN descriptiveterm = 'Minor Road' AND natureofroad = 'Dual Carriageway' THEN 50 WHEN descriptiveterm = 'Minor Road' AND natureofroad = 'Roundabout' THEN 30 WHEN descriptiveterm = 'Minor Road' AND natureofroad = 'Single Carriageway' THEN 50